 Meanwhile in the United States, Kerns and Willis (2020) state that the country's problem in the healthcare system is not the shortage of doctors alone.
 Rather, there are other contributing factors:

 Moreover, most of the specialists in the U.S. are concentrated in states like California, and New York.
-Because of this, people sometimes have to travel long distances to get the care they need, especially when they are looking for a unique specialist.
+Because of this, people sometimes have to travel long distances to get the care they need, especially when they are looking for a unique specialist and certain types of physicians.

 The above-mentioned are only M.D.s or medical doctors, though.
 There is actually another kind of doctor, which is a D.O.
 They are doctors of osteopathic medicine who treat patients holistically rather than treating targeted areas of systems of the body (Piedmont Healthcare, 2020).